jburto93/CI_PP1_DKB/README.md

 #### Kitchen Installations
 ![Kitchen Installations section](docs/design/kitchen-installations.png)
 ![Kitchen Installations images](docs/design/kitchen-installations-images.png)
-- This section give the user information aboout the companies kitchen installations.
+- This feature give the user information aboout the companies kitchen installations.
 - The contact us button is a link to the contact us page where the user can contact the company.
 - The images show kitchen installations completed by the company.